isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

 .. note:

-    It is ``--with-gssapi`` (without dash between gss and api) to keep consistency with BIND 9 option.
+    It is ``--with-gssapi`` (with no dash between "gss" and "api"), to maintain consistency with the BIND 9 option.

-The ``--with-gssapi`` requires ``krb5-config`` tool to be present.
-This tool is provided by both MIT Kerberos 5 and Heimdal, on some systems where both Kerberos 5 and Heimdal are installed it is a symbolic link to one of them.
-If it's not in your standard location, you may specify it with ``--with-gssapi=/path/to/krb5-config``.
-It is strongly recommended to use default installation locations as provided by packages.
+The ``--with-gssapi`` parameter requires the ``krb5-config`` tool to be present.
+This tool is provided by both MIT Kerberos 5 and Heimdal; however, on some systems where both Kerberos 5 and Heimdal are installed, it is a symbolic link to one of them.
+If the tool not in the standard location, it can be specified with ``--with-gssapi=/path/to/krb5-config``.
+It is strongly recommended to use the default installation locations provided by the packages.

 The ``./configure`` script should complete with a successful GSS-API detection, similar to this: